petermr/tigr2ess/installation/unix/set_path/set_path.md

 `export PATH="$PATH:$HOME/Desktop/ContentMine/software/ami20190224/bin"`

-**Step3**: Open terminal.
+**Step3**: Open a new terminal.
 And run the command `echo $PATH`.
 It should look as following - having string `/Desktop/ContentMine/software/ami20190224/bin` at the end.

 ![set_path_screenshoot](set_path_screenshoot.png)